MicrosoftDocs/azure-devops-docs/docs/search/code/advanced-search.md

 ---
 title: Advanced search options in Microsoft Code Search in VS VSTS and TFS
-description: Advanced options for Code Search in VSTS and Team Foundation Server ms.assetid: 936AA33C-4AEF-461E-B49B-C98A59098282 ms.prod: devops ms.technology: devops-collab
+description: How To Use Code Search - Advanced options for using Code Search across all your projects in VSTS and Team Foundation Server ms.assetid: 936AA33C-4AEF-461E-B49B-C98A59098282 ms.prod: devops ms.technology: devops-collab